Keith Jardine: Boxing

-Acting career
+Film career

 In 2009, Jardine appeared in the movies Crank: High Voltage (starring Jason Statham) and Gamer (starring Gerard Butler).
-He was also featured in the Breaking Bad (starring fellow Canoga Park High School Alumnus Bryan Cranston) Season 3 episode "I.F.T", where he played a criminal who gets into a bar fight.
+He was also featured in Breaking Bad (starring fellow Canoga Park High School Alumnus Bryan Cranston) Season 3 episode "I.F.T", where he played a criminal who gets into a bar fight.
 He has appeared in small roles in various other films such as Tactical Force, Beer For My Horses, Unrivaled and Death Warrior.
-On February 11, 2013, he starred in the Hawaii Five-O episode titled, Kekoa.
-In 2014, he appeared in the movies John Wick, Inherent Vice and Shot Caller.
-In 2016, he appears in Preacher, playing one of Odin's employees, named Verne.
+On February 11, 2013, he starred in the Hawaii Five-O episode "Kekoa".
+In 2014, he appeared in the films John Wick, Inherent Vice and Shot Caller.
+In 2016, he appears in Preacher, playing one of Odin's employees, Verne.
 He makes a brief appearance in the Bruce Willis film Once Upon a Time in Venice.
-Jardine played Dyer Howe, a member of Frank Griffin's gang, in the Netflix series Godless, released in November 2017, appearing in the film Bird Box, released in December 2018, and appearing in Season 2, episode 5 of the series The Punisher.
+Jardine also played Dyer Howe, a member of Frank Griffin's gang, in the Netflix series Godless, released in November 2017, and the film Bird Box, released in December 2018.

-He portrays Pete in Vincent D'Onofrio 2019 film The Kid.
+Jardine portrayed Pete in Vincent D'Onofrio's 2019 film The Kid.
+In December 2023, he served as director on the psychological thriller Killer Kafé, in his directorial debut.
+Jardine also had a minor role as Chester in Rose Glass's Love Lies Bleeding (2024).

+In 2025, Jardine made his feature film writing and directing debut with the time loop thriller Kill Me Again starring Brendan Fehr, Majandra Delfino and Jardine in a supporting role.

 Personal life

-Jardine is currently engaged to MMA Women's Atomweight fighter Jodie Esquibel, who was a contestant on The Ultimate Fighter: Team Joanna vs. Team Cláudia.
+As of August 2021, Jardine is engaged to MMA Women's Atomweight fighter Jodie Esquibel, who was a contestant on The Ultimate Fighter: Team Joanna vs. Team Cláudia.

 In 2014 Jardine featured on a social media video that went viral where he proceeded to track down a thief and make a citizen's arrest.